thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 					DataBinding.fromGet(() => "" + place.raiders().length)
 				)
 			]
-		).toControlContainerTransparent()
+		).toControlContainerTransparent();
 	}

 16.4.
 Now run the build script and refresh the browser.
-A display will appear in the lower-left corner showing the current count of reserve player ships, habitats, and raiders.
+A display will appear in the lower-left corner showing the current count of reserve player ships, habitats, and enemies.

 17. Ships in Reserve